Banking in Bhutan: Post-2000

 In 2002, the Bank of Bhutan's management was returned to the Government of Bhutan, which owns 80% of the bank through Druk Holdings and Investments, a state-owned enterprise; the State Bank of India holds the other 20%.

 The Bank of Bhutan's principal office is in Phuntsholing.
 In 1991, there were twenty-six branch offices throughout the country; by 2014, the bank had expanded to 28 branches, 12 extension counters for covering limited banking services, and over 60 ATMs in Bhutan; and as of July 2017, there were 47 branches across the country.
 With these resources, the Bank of Bhutan has been able to give relatively large loans for capital programs such as irrigation projects in Bhutan's south-central region.
 Among its retail banking activities is the issuance of rupee-denomination traveler's cheques, which began in 1974.

 In 2010, BDFCL became the Bhutan Development Bank Ltd. (BDB), an ordinary commercial bank.
 As of 2014, BDB has more than 30 branches, 5 field offices, and 5 ATMs.

-Bhutan National Bank upgraded to "Flexcube CBS technology" and introduced Internet banking and ATMs.
+Bhutan National Bank had upgraded to "Flexcube CBS technology" by 2012 and introduced Internet banking and ATMs.
 From 2008 to 2010, Bank of Bhutan Ltd. used "core bank solution technology" to connect all its branches to a central server, enabling customers to operate from any branch.
 The Royal Monetary Authority of Bhutan created the “Bhutan Financial Switch”, a central switch that connects all banks in Bhutan and allows customers of any bank to withdraw funds from any ATM.